Williloo/sus1531/README.md

 #### In summary

-Implentation details are up to you, though the key things to ensure that you comply with are that:
+Implementation details are up to you, though the key things to ensure that you comply with are that:
 * Session values must be passed via HTTP headers.
 * Your system allows multiple sessions to be able to be logged in and logged out at the same time.